 · the engagement of all pupils in regular physical activity - the Chief Medical Officer guidelines recommend that all children and young people aged 5 to 18 engage in at least 60 minutes of physical activity a day, of which 30 minutes should be in school

 · the profile of PE and sport is raised across the school as a tool for whole-school improvement

 · increased confidence, knowledge and skills of all staff in teaching PE and sport

 · broader experience of a range of sports and activities offered to all pupils

 · increased participation in competitive sport.
 Our action plan involves investing our funding in resources which will enable us to improve in all of the above areas.

 Access to sport has increased massively, as evidenced by the annual sports survey where an increasing number of children are participating in at least 1 out of school sporting activity.
 The Sports Mark awards reflect the enhanced levels of participation at all ages and across an increasingly diverse range of sports.

 Our children are enjoying the chance to participate in competition both within the school and against other schools, locally and beyond.
-Some of our children have participated at County level at tennis and swimming and at National level in lacrosse.
+Some of our children have participated at County level at cross country, tennis and swimming.